 For all VPN topologies, you can edit or delete the topology using the edit and delete buttons.
+For SASE topology VPNs, you have options to deploy, edit and delete any topology.

 Viewing the VPN Summary Dashboard

 Remote access VPNs provide secure connections for remote users, such as mobile users or telecommuters.
 Monitoring these connections provides important indicators of connection and user session performance at a glance.